vaishnavikokadwar16/Personal_Projects/README.md

 ### 8️⃣ Online Gaming Player Analysis 🎮
 Designed a **machine learning model** to predict **player engagement levels** and enhance **game performance** by analyzing player behavior data.
 The project focuses on identifying key factors that influence engagement, optimizing game design, and improving user retention through **predictive analytics and recommendation systems**.

+### 9️⃣ Receipt Volume Forecasting System 📈
+A comprehensive **time series prediction model** designed to forecast **receipt volumes** for the upcoming year based on historical daily receipt data.
+This project delivers an end-to-end solution, from **data processing and modeling to visualization**, aimed at improving **revenue forecasting and operational capacity planning**.